 Moreover, before deciding that a limited liability company is the preferred pass-through entity for tax purposes, the limitation based on W-2 wages or wages and property described above adds another layer to the analysis, particularly for owners of businesses that are not within one of the disfavored fields and have taxable income above the $157,500.00/$315,000 threshold.
 As noted above, the deduction for those owners is subject to a limitation based on the amount of W-2 wages paid by the business (or a combination of wages and property).
 Subchapter S corporations, particularly due to the reasonable compensation requirement discussed above, typically pay W-2 wages to the shareholders providing services to the business.
 In contrast, other pass-through entities, including limited liability companies taxed as partnerships or disregarded entities, generally do not pay W-2 wages to the owners.
 As a result, due to the W-2 wages paid to the shareholders, a subchapter S corporation may have a comparatively greater amount of W-2 wages than a similarly situated limited liability company taxed as a partnership or disregarded entity, which in turn could result in a higher limit on the taxpayer’s deduction when applying the W-2 wage limitation.

-Article written by J. Michael Wood, Esq. with assistance from Jason Klimek, Esq.
+Article was written by J. Michael Wood, Esq. with assistance from Jason Klimek, Esq.